BassT23/Proxmox/README.md

 With this file, you can manage the updater.
 For example; if you don't want to update PiHole, comment the line out with #, or change `true` to `false`.

-- choose Host / LXC / VM
+- Host / LXC / VM
-- choose "stopped" or "running" LXC/VM
+- "stopped" or "running" LXC/VM
 - Headless Mode
-- choose extra updates
+- extra updates
-- choose "only" or "exclude" LXC/VM by ID
+- "only" or "exclude" LXC/VM by ID

 ## Welcome Screen